angelsonly/ML-for-InfoSec/README.md

 Change to course folder

-cd ML-for-InfoSec
+$cd ML-for-InfoSec

 Create the course environment

-conda env create
+$conda env create

 wait for the environment to create.

 Activate the environment (Mac/Linux)

-source activate ML-for-InfoSec
+$source activate ML-for-InfoSec

 Activate the environment (Windows)

-activate ML-for-InfoSec
+$activate ML-for-InfoSec

 Check that your prompt changed to